Built in 1970, by McDermott Shipyard of Morgan City, Louisiana (hull #162) as the Leslie Foss for the Foss Maritime Company of Seattle, Washington.

-In 2012, the tug was chartered by Tradwinds Towing of St. Augustine, Florida under the name Leslie Foss.
-Later that year, Tradewinds acquired the tug and she was renamed as the Simone.
+In 2012, the tug was chartered by the Tradwinds Towing Company of St. Augustine, Florida.
+Where the tug retained her name.

-Powered by two EMD 12-645-E2 diesel engines, with Lufkin RHS2524 reduction gears at a ratio of 4.128:1.
-Turning two five bladed 103(in) by 82(in) via Coolidge 9(in) by 30(ft) 7/8(in) shafts.
+Powered by two, EMD 12-645-E2 diesel engines.
+With Lufkin RHS2524 reduction gears, at a ratio of 4.128:1.
+Turning two, five bladed, 103(in) by 82(in), fixed pitch propellers.
 For a rated 3,000 horsepower.